topcodekay/Mapty-/README.md

 #API
-`This is my first experince working with api.This projects gives information about different countries`
+`This is my first experience working with api.This projects gives information about different countries`